sholsapp/flask-rrd/README.md

 ## development

-The following is helpful for setting up a development environment or getting started with a sample RRD.
+The following is helpful for setting up a local development environment or getting started with a sample RRD.
 For actual deployment, see the `deployment` section.

 ### dependencies